fdformula/FiniteDifferenceFormula.jl/README.md

 ### function ```activatejuliafunction()```

 Call this function to activate the Julia function(s) for the newly computed finite difference formula.
-For example, after compute(1, -1:1), it activates the following Julia functions.
+For example, after compute(1, -1:1) and decimalplaces(4), it activates the following Julia functions.

 ```Julia